nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.6.
 Mark task : `mark`

 Marks a task as complete or incomplete.
-This command generally toggles the status of the task<br>
+This command generally toggles the status of the task.<br>
 Format: `mark [INDEX]`

 > * Marks the task at the specified `INDEX` as complete or incomplete.